jcrespoortega/Text-Clustering/Results.md

 Named Entities outpreforms the rest of techniques, this is because in this example we are doing a classification for news articles.
 In ssituations like this only with the response about How?
 When?
 Where?.. you can classify those texts, and named entities are the response to these questions.
 The problem is when the response of the questions are the same but we have a different context in texts.
-Both libraries achieves the same ADjusted Rand Score.
+Both libraries achieves the same Adjusted Rand Score.